RGambarini/Journal/_posts/2023-05-29-Do Digital Monkeys Dream of Electronic Sonnets?.md

 {% include figure.html path="assets/img/Monkeys/boltzmann.jpg"%}

 <div class="caption">
-    This figure shows the probability of a system being in a certain state as a function of that state’s energy and temperature, according to the Boltzmann distribution1.
-The x-axis represents the energy of the state and the y-axis represents the probability.
+    <em>This figure shows the probability of a system being in a certain state as a function of that state’s energy and temperature, according to the Boltzmann distribution1.
+The x-axis represents the energy of the state and the y-axis represents the probability.</em>
 </div>

 Energy and information are both subject to the same fundamental constraints of thermodynamics, and they can be seen as two different forms of entropy.
 There is a connection between bits of information and bits of energy, where the energy content of a physical system is related to the amount of information that it can store or process.
 The entropy of a black hole can be thought of as the amount of information that is hidden behind the event horizon, beyond the reach of any observer outside the black hole.
 The energy of a black hole can be converted into information, or vice versa, through the process of Hawking radiation. <d-cite key="susskind2004introduction"></d-cite>